mgoren/ecdball-old/README.md

 `npm run build`
 `firebase deploy --only hosting`

+Or set env variables as repo secrets for use by github actions.

 # Registration site

 Simple registration / admissions sales site for contra dance events.